1776 to 1976 Quarter Dollar Value and Errors

 75% Copper, 25% Nickel (clad), with some 40% silver-clad versions from San Francisco Mint

-1776 to 1976 Bicentennial Quarter Errors
+1776 to 1976 Quarter Value by Mint Mark

-Bicentennial Quarter D Mint Mark
+1776 to 1976 Quarter Mint Mark D

 The Denver Mint produced 860,118,839 of these dual-date quarters during 1975 and 1976, outnumbering the Philadelphia Mint’s output by over 50 million.
 Despite the high production, finding fully struck examples is challenging.
-Coins often show incomplete strikes, especially on the top rim of the drum and its clasp, areas that frequently lack full detail.
+Coins often have incomplete strikes, especially on the top rim of the drum and its clasp, areas that frequently lack full detail.

 According to research by Charles Morgan and Hubert Walker, most 1976 and 1976-D bicentennial quarters are attractive, well-made coins but lack sharpness in specific areas.
-A fully struck coin without scratches or bag marks is considered a standout example, particularly among uncirculated pieces.

 For most circulated examples, there is little premium beyond face value.
 However, certified uncirculated coins, especially in grades MS65 and above, can be expensive.
 The population data from PCGS and NGC underscores the rarity of top-grade coins: